Cashew Coconut Brittle

 - Quickly spread onto the baking sheet, using a spatula sprayed with cooking oil to smooth it.

-- Allow to cool completely, then break into pieces.
-Store in an air tight container at room temperature for up to a month.
+- Let the brittle cool completely, then break into pieces.
+Store in an airtight container at room temperature for up to a month.

 I packaged some up for gift giving in a sweet little tin.

-With the success of this batch I’m tempted to try some other nuts, feel free to play around or even go with the classic peanuts.
+With the success of this batch I’m tempted to try some other nuts, and different flavor variation.
+Feel free to play around or even go with the classic peanuts.
 It’s as simple as swapping out the 2 1/2 cups total (I did 1 1/4 cashews and 1 1/4 coconut here) with any nut of your choice.

 With homemade Cashew Coconut Brittle, life really is a party!